AttyC/js-form/README.md

 # js-form

-## Challengde to bulid the form with only HTML, JavaScript and CSS and no frameworks.
+## Challenge to bulid the form with only HTML, JavaScript and CSS and no frameworks.

 ### Good fun!
 Will check back for a refactor.